Nordlandsposten

-Nordlandsposten was a daily newspaper published in Bodø, Nordland, Norway.
+Nordlandsposten was a daily newspaper published in Bodø Municipality in Nordland county, Norway.

 History and profile

 Nordlandsposten was first published in 1862.
 The paper had a conservative stance.
-In 2002 its circulation was 15,448 copies.
+In 2002, its circulation was 15,448 copies.

 In autumn 2001, both Nordlands Framtid and Nordlandsposten were bought out by A-pressen and Harstad Tidende-gruppen in order to start a new newspaper in Bodø, which would join the two together.
 The new newspaper, Avisa Nordland, was first published on 18 February 2002.